-- Obtain a CSV file of your students, with separate columns containing this data: [First Name], [Last Name], and [Student ID].
-We encourage all campuses to also include student email addresses.
-If you allow Google Classroom syncing, you MUST have the email addresses.
+- Obtain a CSV file of your students with separate columns containing this data: [First Name], [Last Name], and [Student ID].
 Column headers (titles) are not necessary.
+We recommend you also include student email addresses.
+If using Google Classroom, see Note A below.

-Also Note: Students already in classes in the system will be recognized by Student ID or email address (exact match) and duplicates will not be created during the import, but any edits to their name will be applied.
+B. Students already in ALL In Learning will be recognized by Student ID or email address (exact match).
+Duplicates will not be created, but any edits to their name will be applied.
 If Student ID or email address (if included) are not an exact match, a confusing duplicate record could result.